 The purpose of a literature review is to:

 - provide an overview of sources explored while researching a topic (surveys the literature)

 - provide solid background (summary of prior research) for a research paper’s investigation or research question/topic

-- critically evaluates the information gathered
+- critically evaluate the information gathered

-- establishes credibility for your work
+- establish credibility for your work

 4 Easy Tasks

 Let’s break it down more simply.
 There are 4 main tasks or reasons for completing a literature review.
 We present those for tasks below, and we also break down some of the difficult terms for a clearer understanding.

 |Literature Review Tasks||Definition of Key Terms||What it Means|